BryanWilhite/Blog/presentation/entry/2016/2016-03-12-the-youtube-api-and-oauth-confirmation.md

 ---json
 {
-  "author": "Bryan Wilhite",
-  "content": "I need to use the YouTube API to get the Playlist Item data associated with the subscribed Channels under my Google account.
-I can then take that Playlist Item data and stick it under a Songhay System API for read access without incurring YouTube quota c...", "inceptDate": "2016-03-12T23:07:44.515829-08:00", "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "The YouTube API and OAuth Confirmation", "documentShortName": "2016-03-12-the-youtube-api-and-oauth-confirmation", "fileName": "index.html",
+  "path": "./entry/2016-03-12-the-youtube-api-and-oauth-confirmation",
+  "date": "2016-03-13T07:07:44.515Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2016-03-13T07:07:44.515Z",
-  "slug": "the-youtube-api-and-oauth-confirmation",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "The YouTube API and OAuth Confirmation"
+  "clientId": "2016-03-12-the-youtube-api-and-oauth-confirmation",
+  "tag": "{\r\n  \"extract\": \"I need to use the YouTube API to get the Playlist Item data associated with the subscribed Channels under my Google account.
+I can then take that Playlist Item data and stick it under a Songhay System API for read access without incurring YouTube quota c...\"\r\n}"
 }
 ---

+# The YouTube API and OAuth Confirmation

 I need to use the YouTube API to get the Playlist Item data associated with the subscribed Channels under my Google account.
 I can then take that Playlist Item data and stick it under a Songhay System API for read access without incurring YouTube quota costs.